Real talk: I don’t love telling people I’m a psychotherapist.

 - Studied holistic nutrition and learned about the profound effect our diet and supplements have on our mood, clarity, sleep, and beyond

-- Got my butt (skillfully, lovingly) kicked by a series of healers who worked more with the body, energy, and nutrition than the mind.
+- Did some tough, deep, and sometimes dark work with a series of healers who worked more with the body, energy, and nutrition than the mind.

 These two things helped me more than ten years of traditional talk therapy.
 They showed me an utterly fresh, far deeper approach to healing.